How to Address Period Pain

 The period pain that often happens with an individual’s menstrual cycle can be debilitat..

-Kurvelo is a combined oral contraceptive pill (OCP, birth control medication, birth control pills).
-Kurvelo prevents pregnancy by preventing the release of an egg (ovulation), and thickening the cervical mucus, blocking sperm from getting into the uterus and getting to the egg.
-Kurvelo is also prescribed to: treat acne, reduce the risk of ovarian cysts (as in polycystic ovarian syndrome [PCOS]), treat painful or heavy periods, and more.
+Kurvelo is a combined oral contraceptive pill (OCP) that prevents pregnancy by stopping the release of an egg (ovulation) and thickening the cervical mucus, which blocks sperm from entering the uterus.
+Kurvelo is also prescribed to treat acne, reduce the risk of ovarian cysts (as in polycystic ovarian syndrome [PCOS]), treat painful or heavy periods, and more.
 Read More

-Simply take one pill every day, at the same time each day.
-Many women find that taking this medication before bedtime or with your largest meal of the day helps reduce nausea and other side effects.
+Simply take one pill at the same time each day.
+Many women find that taking oral contraceptives prior to bedtime or with the largest meal of the day helps reduce nausea and other adverse reactions.

 Kurvelo birth control pills have two main active ingredients: Levonorgestrel 15 mg (progesterone) and Ethinyl Estradiol 30 mcg (estrogen).

-Minor ones include breast tenderness, headaches, nausea, and slightly elevated blood pressure or blood sugar levels.
-Positive side effects are also a possibility, too — reduced acne, lighter bleeds, and fewer mood swings are fairly common.
+Minor adverse reactions include fluid retention, breast tenderness, headaches, nausea, and slightly elevated blood pressure or blood sugar levels.
+Positive side effects are also a possibility — reduced acne, lighter bleeds, and fewer mood swings are fairly common for combination oral contraceptive users.

 HOW EASY IS IT TO GET KURVELO?

-If you choose to pay out-of-pocket, Kurvelo is pretty affordable since it is a generic brand, being $20 for the single pack or $45 when buying 3 packs at a time or more.
-You can save money as well by choosing any other Kurvelo generics, such as Portia, Ayuna, Chateal, Altavera, Levora, Marlissa, Lillow.
-Generics have the SAME active ingredients and dosage as the name brand.
+If you choose to pay out-of-pocket, Kurvelo is very affordable ($20 for a single pack or $45 for three packs).
+You can save money by choosing any other Kurvelo generics, such as Portia, Ayuna, Chateal, Altavera, Levora, Marlissa, Lillow.
+These have the SAME active ingredients and dosage as the name brand.
 Watch our video explaining generics vs. brand birth control pills.